 For all you ClickUp users: We recommend using categories and sections as a way to organize tasks into a Sprint.

-The last key piece of Scrum is the daily Scrum, which is a super-fast, daily meeting for teams to get progress updates on everything with the product backlog.
+The last key piece of Scrum is the daily Scrum meeting, which is a super-fast, daily meeting for teams to get progress updates on everything with the product backlog.